Raugraves: First family in the 12th until 15th centuries

 The family of the Raugraves (the "Rough Counts") were descended from a division of the Wildgraves (the "Wild Counts") around 1148 (heirs of the Emichones).
 The first Raugrave was Emich I (ca. 1128-1172), second son of the Wildgrave Emich VI and brother of Wildgrave Konrad.
-Perhaps on account of the rough and mountainous quality of his lordships Emich named himself Raugrave (Raugraf; comes hirsutus; with the first part of the term "Rau" meaning "raw," undeveloped land plus the common Germanic title -graf, with a similar connotation to Wildgrave, a ruler over a "wild," densely wooded area).
+Perhaps on account of the rough and mountainous quality of his lordships Emich named himself Raugrave (Raugraf; comes hirsutus; with the first part of the term "Rau" meaning "raw," undeveloped land plus the common Germanic title -graf, with a similar connotation to Wildgrave -Waldgraf - a ruler over a "wild," - Wald, forest - densely wooded area).
 The second line originated from a first heritage division of the county in Nahegau in 1113 was that of the Counts of Veldenz.
 The family seat (Stammburg) of the Raugraves was the Baumburg near the present-day village of Altenbamberg south of Bad Münster am Stein, which was built before 1146.

 The sons of Raugrave Emich II divided his possessions, thus establishing the Stolzenberger and Baumburger lines.
 In 1253 the New Baumburg (Neubamberg) rose as the seat of a further line and the Stolzenberg line died out with Raugrave Wilhelm in 1358.
 In the same year disagreements in arms took place about the Stolzenburg.
 The lords of Bolanden inherited the lands of the extinct Stolzenberg line and sold Simmern to the Electorate of the Palatinate in 1359.
 In 1385 the Altenbaumburg line died out and in 1457 the last member of the Neuenbaumburg line died.
 Most of the estate went to the Electorate of the Palatinate.